syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 # Reference scripts in Blazor Application

-This section provides information about the Script Isolation process and how to add CDN, Static Web Assets & Customer resource generator script references for Syncfusion Blazor Components.
+This section provides information about the Script Isolation process and how to add CDN, Static Web Assets & Custom resource generator (CRG) script references for Syncfusion Blazor Components.

 ## JavaScript Isolation